DillonHammondEXE/VulkanKami/README.md

 This project is an intermediate sized C++ project using Vulkan.
 The goal of the project is for me to learn and understand the graphics pipeline and advanced graphics topics.

+## Implemented Features
+- 2D and 3D renderer using Vulkan
+- Camera movement and rotation
+- Lighting
+- Wavefront model loading

   ## Planned Features
-- 2D and 3D renderer
-- Orthographic and Perspectives cameras
-- Lighting
+  -Implement common post processing techiques -Implement Raytracing
+  -Add game engine interface

 ## Tools/Libraries/Frameworks Used
+- GLFW 3.4 54-bit Windows binaries
+- GLM 1.0.1
+- Tinyobjloader 2.0.0
 - Visual Studio 2017
 - Vulkan SDK 1.3.280.0
-- GLFW 3.4 54-bit Windows binaries
-- GLM 1.0.1

 ## Contact
 For any queries or feedback, please contact me at dillon.hammond2003@gmail.com